Dynatrace-Adam-Gardner/keptn-quality-gate-files/README.md

 This VM should be an Ubuntu `t3.small` with 20GB HDD space.

 ### VM1 Setup
 1. Launch an `Ubuntu Server 18.04` instance in EC2.
 Give it 20GB HDD space.
-Allow HTTP and SSH traffic (ports 80 and 22).
+Allow HTTP and SSH traffic.
 2. SSH into the instance, then run:
 ```
 cd ~